GromovoiStanislav/NestJS-Microservices/Project 8/README.md

-## NestJS - microservice with gRPC Streaming
+## NestJS - microservice with gRPC